Laerinok/VS_ModsUpdater_v2/README.md

-# - ModsUpdater for Vintage Story (Windows/Linux)-
+# - ModsUpdater for Vintage Story (Windows/Linux) -

 This program automates the management of your mods for the game Vintage Story.
-It allows you to check for updates, download them (automatically or manually), and generate a list of your installed mods in JSON and PDF format.
+It allows you to check for updates, download them (automatically or manually), and generate a list of your installed mods in JSON, PDF, and HTML format.

 [ModsUpdater on ModDB](https://mods.vintagestory.at/modsupdater) / [ModsUpdater for Linux on ModDB](https://mods.vintagestory.at/modsupdaterforlinux)